-The constitution and law provide for freedom of speech, including for the press; however, there were reports the government did not always respect this right.
+The constitution and law provide for freedom of speech, including for the press; however, the government did not always respect this right.
+Since Sissoco's self-inauguration in late February, the United Nations and media watchdogs reported multiple acts of intimidation against media, including state-owned media outlets.